Steven M. Sipple: Beckton's comments on Husker run game this spring raise eyebrows - NewsBreak

 So, six figures (easily) for six months in a program?
 Not a bad NIL deal.

-* I wouldn't be surprised at all if Nebraska tries to go to the portal for another defensive lineman besides Mathis.
+* I wouldn't be surprised at all if Nebraska tries to go to the portal for another defensive lineman beside Mathis.
 Seems prudent.

 * I like stories like Trent Hixson's.
 He's had to battle for playing time throughout his Nebraska career, and he just keeps coming.
 He started every game at left guard in 2019 before moving into a reserve role in 2020.
 Then, he had just two starts at left guard last season.